-In other words, you cannot build brain cells with both sufficient omega-3 DHA and sufficient B vitamins to ensure that the process of methylation, which binds the DHA into the membrane structure, is working efficiently.
+In other words, you cannot build brain cells without both sufficient omega-3 DHA and sufficient B vitamins to ensure that the process of methylation, which binds the DHA into the membrane structure, is working efficiently.
 Raised blood homocysteine is the best indicator of faulty methylation.

 Phospholipids may be important too